LaRoomy/Liquid_Dispenser/README.md

 - Scan the smartphone on the NFC reader.
 - Confirm or cancel the output on the touchscreen.
 - If confirmed, the system dispenses the selected amount of liquid.

-## Architecture Resources

-This project was planned using the Unified Modeling Language (UML) to outline the structure, communication flows, and key components of the system.
-See the Architecture Resources for diagrams and additional documentation.

 ## Additional Info
 > [!NOTE]